OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

 [Return to Contents](#contents)

 ## 060200.
-Parallel title of a series or multipart monographic resource
+Parallel title of a series or multipart monographic resource (repeatable)

 **Definition:** A Parallel title of a series is a title in another language or script than the Series title that is presented as an